redonovan/ResNet/README.md

 My code follows Section 4.2 of the paper and is trained on the CIFAR-10 image dataset.

-My plain network results are similar to those in the paper (Figure 6, left) with deeper networks having higher error in both train and test:
+My plain network results are similar to those in the paper (Figure 6, left) with deeper networks having higher error:

 ![plain network training error](plain_train.png)

 ![plain network testing error](plain_test.png)

-My resnet results are also similar to those in the paper (Figure 6, middle) with deeper networks now having lower error in both train and test:
+My resnet results are also similar to those in the paper (Figure 6, middle) with deeper networks now having lower error:

 ![residual network training error](resnet_train.png)